Kosančićev Venac

 Kosančićev Venac (Косанчићев Венац) is an urban neighborhood of Belgrade, the capital of Serbia.
 It is located in Belgrade's municipality of Stari Grad.
 It has been described as the most valuable and most representative veduta of Belgrade.
-In 1971, it has been declared a spatial cultural-historical unit and placed under legal protection.
+In 1971, it was declared a spatial cultural-historical unit and placed under legal protection.

 Location

 Kosančićev Venac is located along the elbow-shaped street of the same name,700 m west of downtown Belgrade (Terazije).
 It developed on the western edge of the ending section of the ridge of Šumadija geological bar which extends from Terazijska Terasa "via" Obilićev Venac to Kalemegdan, which is a continuation of Kosančićev Venac and overlooks the Sava port on the Sava river, the northernmost section of the neighborhood of Savamala.
 On southeast it borders the neighborhood of Zeleni Venac.

 History

 Antiquity

 The Celtic and Roman Castrum occupied part of today's Belgrade Fortress.
 Civilian zone spread from the Kralja Petra Street, over the both Sava and Danube slopes, till Kosančićev Venac, extending in a series of necropolises from Republic Square, along the Bulevar kralja Aleksandra all the way to Mali Mokri Lug.

 Modern neighborhood is built on the location of an Ancient Roman necropolis.
 It was Singidunum's southwestern necropolis, dating from the 3rd century, spreading over the modern neighborhoods of Zeleni Venac, Kosančićev Venac and Varoš Kapija.
 The remains were discovered during the construction works in the 1930s when the Brankova Street was extended to the Sava river, to make a connection to the future King Alexander Bridge.
 At 16 Brankova Street a Roman tomb was discovered in 1931, with ceramics and coins from the period of the emperors Aurelian and Claudius Gothicus.
 The grave was made from the reused parts of stele.
 The sandstone plaque had a niche with a human bust and an inscription naming Valerius Longinus as a builder of the memorial for his son, a veteran Valerius Maximinus.
 There was another tombstone, crushed into pieces, dedicated by Maximinus' wife.
 Several other well preserved graves were discovered in the direction of the Pop Lukina and Karađorđeva streets.
 There are also remains of the luxurious villa, with the floor mosaic and walls decorated in frescoes.